MathiasStadler/vagrant-inside-docker/README.md

 - I'm used vagrant 1.9.6 for virtualbox 5.1 ++

 # Don't DRY
-Please read the README.MD from zoobab/vagrant-inside-docker
+Please read the README.MD from zoobab/vagrant-inside-docker for more Info

 # CREDIT
 zoobab/vagrant-inside-docker  => Thanks for your project and presentation.